mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

 In the previous two sections you used single constraints to filter the data grid on status and minimum total price.
 In this section you will combine those two constraints.
 Combination can be made with logical operator **AND** and **OR**.

-1. To constrain the results in the order overview to only the **Open** orders *or* orders with a minimum price of 50.00, you have to insert an `or` statement in the XPath constraint: `[OrderStatus = 'Open'] or [TotalPrice >= 50]`.
+1. To constrain the results in the order overview to only the **Open** orders OR orders with a minimum price of 50.00, you have to insert an `or` statement in the XPath constraint: `[OrderStatus = 'Open'] or [TotalPrice >= 50]`.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581366.png" >}}

-2. Run your application to see all the orders with the order status 'Open' or with a total price higher or equal to 50.
+2. Run your application to see all the orders with the order status 'Open' or with a total price higher than or equal to 50.00.

     {{< figure src="/attachments/howto/logic-business-rules/define-access-rules-using-xpath/18581373.png" >}}

-3. To constrain the results in the order overview to only the **Open** orders *and* orders with a minimum price of 50.00, you have to insert an `and` statement in the XPath constraint: `[OrderStatus = 'Open'] and [TotalPrice >= 50]`.
+3. To constrain the results in the order overview to only the **Open** orders AND orders with a minimum price of 50.00, you have to insert an `and` statement in the XPath constraint: `[OrderStatus = 'Open'] and [TotalPrice >= 50]`.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581365.png" >}}

-4. Run your application to see orders which are 'Open' and have a minimum total price of 50.
+4. Run your application to see orders which are 'Open' and have a minimum total price of 50.00.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581364.png" >}}